haebom/tariff/README.md

 ## Live Demo

-Visit our [GitHub Pages site](https://yourusername.github.io/tariff) to use the application directly.
+Visit our [live demo site](https://tariff-cyan.vercel.app/) to use the application directly.

 ## Project Structure